DeniJsonC/LPF/README.md

 ## Train
 The train code will be released soon!
-But you can train our model by writing a simply training script.
+But you can train our model by writing a simple training script.

 - Dataset:
   The preparation of dataset in more detail, see [datasets/README.md](datasets/README.md).